Skip to main content

 Selection and evaluation

-The European Natura 2000 Award selection and evaluation process begins with the deadline of the call for applications.
-It is completed with the announcement of the winners of the five categories and the European Citizens’ Award at the high-profile Award Ceremony, usually held in Brussels on or around Natura 2000 Day on 21 May.
+The European Natura 2000 Award selection and evaluation cycle begins with the deadline of the call for applications and ends with the announcement of the winners of the five categories and the European Citizens’ Award at the high-profile Award Ceremony on European Natura 2000 Day (21 May).

 Eligibility

-Applications must be submitted using the online application form.
+Applications must be submitted using the online application form by the official deadline: 23:59 CET on 30 September 2026.

 All applications are screened for their eligibility.
-Any entity or group based in the EU is eligible to apply.
+Any entity or group based in the EU is eligible to apply (with a few exceptions).
 Applications must explicitly refer to one or more Natura 2000 sites.
-They can be written in any of the official EU languages except Maltese and Gaelic.
+They can be written in any official EU language.
 All efforts are made to assess the applications in their original language, although in some cases it may be necessary to translate the application.

-Applications by multiple applicants are allowed, but one of the applicants has to be designated as the lead applicant.
-Applicants have to clearly present tangible results achieved in the past five years.
+Applications by multiple applicants are allowed, but one of the applicants must be designated as the lead applicant.
+Applicants must clearly present tangible results achieved in the past five years.

-All eligible applications are assessed by an independent evaluation team.
-They evaluate applications against five criteria: effectiveness, originality, durability, costs and benefits, and replicability.
-Applications providing descriptive yet to the point qualitative and quantitative information are likely to score better.
+All eligible applications are assessed by a team of independent evaluators.
+The team evaluates applications against four key criteria (effectiveness, durability, costs & benefits and replicability) and four bonus criteria (originality, stakeholder involvement, socio-economic benefits and cross-border cooperation).
+Applications providing detailed qualitative and quantitative information are likely to score higher.

 The outcome of the selection phase is a shortlist of finalists, established through a ranking of the evaluation scores in each category.